 - Renewable Energy: Look for hotels that use renewable energy sources such as solar or wind power to reduce their carbon footprint.

-- Green Certifications: Check if the hotel has any green certifications, such as the Nordic Ecolabel or the Green Key certification, which guarantee that the hotel meets certain environmental standards.
+- Green Certifications: Check if the hotel has any green certifications, such as the Nordic Ecolabel or the Green Key certification, guaranteeing that the hotel meets certain environmental standards.

-- Waste Reduction: Choose hotels that have implemented measures to reduce waste, such as recycling programs and composting.
+- Waste Reduction: Choose hotels implementing measures to reduce waste, such as recycling programs and composting.

 - Water Conservation: Look for hotels that have installed water-saving measures such as low-flow toilets and showerheads.